scalabli/yadig/docs/installation.rst

 environment.

-Install Flask
+Install Citus
 -------------

 Within the activated environment, use the following command to install
-Flask:
+Citus:

 .. code-block:: sh

-    $ pip install Flask
+    $ pip install citus

-Flask is now installed.
+Citus is now installed.
 Check out the :doc:`/quickstart` or go to the :doc:`Documentation Overview </index>`.